Billie-LS/give_me_cred/README.md

 ---
 ### **Dependencies**

-This project leverages Jupyter Lab v3.4.4 and python v3.9.13 with the following packages:
+This project leverages Jupyter Lab v3.4.4 and Python version 3.9.13 (main, Oct 13 2022, 16:12:30) with the following packages:

 * [sys](https://docs.python.org/3/library/sys.html) - module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.